ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 <br>

 ### Top Cancellation Reasons at the Most Busiest Airport in practice (Atlanta)
-- Atlanta is one of the largest inter-connect points for flights in USA
+- Atlanta is one of the largest inter-connect point (airport) for domestic and international flights in USA.

 |S No.| Reason | Cancellation (in %) |
 | - | - | - | -